syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 </table>

 ## Disable selection for rows and columns
-You can disable selection in a particular row or cell or column by handling the [CurrentCellActivating] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CurrentCellActivating) event.
+Disable selection in a particular row or cell or column by handling the [CurrentCellActivating] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CurrentCellActivating) event.

 ## Getting selected rows
-`SfDataGrid` provides [SelectedIndex] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedIndex), [SelectedRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRow), [SelectedRows] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRows)and [CurrentRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CurrentRow) properties to get details of the selected rows when the selection mode is Single, Multiple, and SingleDeselect.
+The `SfDataGrid` provides [SelectedIndex] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedIndex), [SelectedRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRow), [SelectedRows] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRows)and [CurrentRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CurrentRow) properties to get details of the selected rows when the selection mode is Single, Multiple, and SingleDeselect.

 `SfDataGrid.SelectedRow`: Provides the underlying data object of the selected row.
-Denotes the underlying data object of the first selected row in multiple selection.
+Denotes the underlying data object of the first selected row in multiple selections.

 `SfDataGrid.SelectedIndex`: Provides the row index of SfDataGrid.SelectedRow.
-Denotes the index of first selected row in multiple selection.
+Denotes the index of first selected row in multiple selections.

 `SfDataGrid.CurrentRow`: Provides the underlying data object of the currently selected row in the DataGrid.
-Denotes the underlying data object of lastly selected row in multiple selection.
+Denotes the underlying data object of lastly selected row in multiple selections.

 [SfDataGrid.SelectedRows] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SelectedRows): Provides all the selected records of the selected items when multiple selection is enabled.

 ## CurrentRow vs SelectedRow
 Both the `SelectedRow` and `CurrentRow` returns the same data object when the selection mode is single.
-When multiple selection is enabled, the initially selected record will be maintained in the `SelectedRow` and the currently selected record will be maintained in the `CurrentRow`.
+When multiple selection is enabled, the initially selected record will be maintained in the `SelectedRow`,and the currently selected record will be maintained in the `CurrentRow`.

 ## Programmatic selection

 ### Process selection using properties
 When the selection mode is set a value other than None, programmatically select a row in two ways either by setting the row index to the `SfDataGrid.SelectedIndex` property or by setting the underlying object to be selected to the `SfDataGrid.SelectedRow` property.
-When `SelectionMode` is set as Multiple, select more than one row by setting the `SfDataGrid.SelectedRows` property.
+When `SelectionMode` is set as Multiple,select more than one row by setting the `SfDataGrid.SelectedRows` property.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" %}